COSC-499-W2023/year-long-project-team-19/Group Exploration/Brenner's Exploration/README.md

 Most of:
 Make a LOGIN SYSTEM for your UNITY GAME | Full Stack Unity & ASP Tutorial https://www.youtube.com/watch?v=H_WDhi8oXpg&t=67s How to Create a Multiplayer Card Game in Unity 01: Setting up card database https://www.youtube.com/watch?v=QiKSVpyXRKI&t=138s

+Week 7 (Oct.
+8th to 15th):
+I wanted to get into some tutorials that are more on topic towards our mini presentation requirements, and Adrian is alread doing some of the card gameplay, so I wanted to do some on the user interface.
+I spent a bit hand crafting a moc up of a main menu in photoshop using some publilcy avaliable assests (just the buttons in this case), and then followed this tutorial to a tee more or less: https://www.youtube.com/watch?v=RsgiYqLID-U. Now I have a main menu scene in unity with clickable buttons, as well as the ability to launch the 2D platformer tutorial from said main menu's start button.
+I even added some animations of the buttons, so that they change their look when they are hovered over.
+In order to launch the 2D platformer tutorial with the buttons, I had to do a small amount of scripting in order to get the game scene to change will will be quite useful for the rest of the project.